Skip to main content

 Uniform jackets on a rack, likely for firefighters or other emergency personnel, with high visibility stripes.

-Firefighters with prior heart incidents such as heart attacks or strokes (excluding hypertension or angina), regardless of when they occurred, are eligible to enroll in Colorado State University’s firefighter Heart Disease Prevention Program.
+Firefighters with prior heart incidents such as heart attacks or strokes (excluding hypertension or angina), regardless of when they occurred, are eligible to enroll in Colorado State University’s (CSU) firefighter Heart Disease Prevention Program.
 The Colorado Firefighter Trust (CFT) will reimburse up to $750 of the costs associated with enrollment and associated travel expenses and will pay up to $250 annually for follow-up visits.

-Testing Expense Reimbursement Form
+Testing Expense Reimbursement FormPhysician's Statement form

 Do I need an approval from my department?